cp2004/OctoPluginStats/README.md

 # OctoPluginStats
 Github Pages site tracking my OctoPrint plugin statistics over time.

 # Warning - this is currently out of date since the site switched to React/Next.js.
-Currently, configuration is in `configuration.js`
+Currently, configuration is in `configuration.mjs`

 ## Want to use this to track your own stats?
 Feel free!
 And I'll even give you a little how-to.
 After forking this repository: